 Fall 2019 Priority Consideration Deadline: January 15, 2019

 Given the competitive nature of the application process, we strongly urge all interested students to apply to the Weber Honors College by 11:59pm on January 15.
 Applicants will be notified of their Weber Honors College admission decision in mid-February.

 Each year, the Weber Honors College awards approximately 10 scholarships to incoming Honors freshmen.
 To apply for these scholarships you must first complete your application to the Weber Honors College by the January 15 deadline.
-Students who are admitted to the Weber Honors College will receive an email with a link to the Weber Honors College Scholarship Application.
-You must complete the Weber Honors College Scholarship Application by 11:59pm on March 12, 2018 in order to be considered for these scholarships.
+Only the students who are admitted to the Weber Honors College will receive an email with a link to the Weber Honors College Scholarship Application.
+You must complete the Weber Honors College Scholarship Application by 11:59pm on March 11, 2019 in order to be considered for these scholarships.

 After January 15, applications will be accepted and evaluated on a space-available basis until 11:59pm on March 30.
 A limited number of applications received after January 15 will be admitted into the Weber Honors College.
 Applicants will be notified of their Weber Honors College admission decision in mid-April.

 Each year, approximately 300 freshmen enter the college.

 Each year, approximately 100 sophomores and juniors (including transfers) enter the college.